1222rk/roi-calculator/README.md

 It allows you to model Best, Expected, and Worst case scenarios and instantly see how your assumptions impact profitability.

-✨ Features
+✨ Features-
-Scenario-based modelling (Best / Expected / Worst) Real-time calculations
+Scenario-based modelling (Best / Expected / Worst)

+Real-time calculations
 ROI, profit, revenue, and payback period

 Cost vs revenue visualisation

 User growth with churn applied

 Export results as a text summary

-🧮 What It Calculates
+🧮 What It Calculates-
 Total Cost

 Total Revenue

 Net Profit

 ROI (%)

 Payback Period

-🚀 Getting Started
+🚀 Getting Started-

 Run locally:
 Download or clone the repo
 Open index.html in your browser